FreeBSD/amd64 (pc3.example.org) (ttyv0) login:

 Set UID or GID

 These values are used with chmod(1), but with letters instead of numbers.
-For example, the following command would block other users from accessing FILE:
+For example, the following command would block both members of the group associated with FILE and all other users from accessing FILE:

 % chmod go= FILE